 Yep, tolls are no longer limited to the northeast or Chicagoland, they’ve now spread to 34 states — with a number of other states considering adding them.
 In fact if you’re planning a cross-country road trip you might be shocked to learn you could encounter tolls in every single state save one; Nevada.

-If you were saving quarters to pay for toll tunnels and bridges they may be better spent at the arcade as some toll facilities no longer accept cash, including the Tappan Zee Bridge in New York that just switched to all-electronic tolling.
+If you were saving quarters to pay for toll tunnels and bridges they may be better spent at the arcade as many toll facilities no longer accept cash, including the Massachusetts Turnpike and many tolls in New York and Florida.
 In fact cashless toll systems are becoming increasingly popular across the US, and if go through one without the right transponder you’ll arrive home to find a bill in the mail — and likely a service fee as well.

-Warning to travelers visiting the US from overseas, don’t expect an E-ZPass or SunPass transponder to cover you across the entire US as each only work within their respective region (E-ZPass in the northeast and upper midwest and SunPass in the southeast).
+Warning to travelers visiting the US from overseas, don’t expect an E-ZPass or SunPass transponder to cover you across the entire US as some only work within their respective region (although E-ZPass now works across the SunPass region, covering all tolls in Florida).
 In fact there are over 50 transponders in the US and Canada — from TxTag in Texas to K-TAG In Kansas to FasTrak in California — and none of them work across all states.

 If you setup a transponder account to cover travel for a specific region, you might be surprised to learn that you may still encounter toll facilities within that region that won't accept it.
-For example, even as ubiquitous as the E-ZPass systems is in the northeast US, there are still toll facilities that do not accept it.
-For example, if you're heading to the beaches on the south Jersey shore there are several toll bridges that only accept cash, such as the Ocean Drive bridge connecting Ocean City to Longport.
+For example, even as ubiquitous as the E-ZPass systems is in the northeast US, there are still toll facilities that do not accept it and the Tollsmart app will notify you where you will encounter these toll facilities along your route.

 Because none of the major mapping or GPS apps provide toll cost information, it's impossible to tell if there is a cheaper route available that will save you money on tolls.
 However when viewing routes through the Tollsmart app these costs are displayed, and often reveal that significant savings can be achieved by taking an alternate route than may add on only a little extra driving time.